 If you notice any of these signs, your staff could be overworked – and you may be driving great workers out the door.
 And unfortunately, high performers are at the greatest risk for job burnout because of their exceptional capability and commitment.

-So, while it’s reasonable to occasionally ask employees to work overtime, consider whether you’re consistently piling too much work on their plates.
-If you think that may be the case, PrideStaff can design an intelligent, cost-effective solution to help you get your work done – while keeping your best employees happy and working at their peak.
+If you are looking for ways to address overwork effectively, PrideStaff can design an intelligent, cost-effective solution to help you get your work done – while keeping your best employees happy and working at their peak.